blekenbleu/macXcopy/README.md

 ---
-title: MacCopy - X11-style Mouse Copy Feature for macOS
+title: MacCopy - X11-style Mouse Copy Applet for macOS
 ---
+7 November 2018

-## maccopy - verview
+## maccopy - X mouse copy for macOS
 This is a hack of [https://github.com/lodestone/macpaste](https://github.com/lodestone/macpaste)
-`maccopy` approximates the left mouse button copy implemented by Unix/Linux X11 window managers.
+`maccopy` approximates left mouse button copy implementation by Unix/Linux X11 window managers.
 Unlike X11, `maccopy` alters Mac's *system* clipboard.
-Like X11, macOS Terminal has *another* buffer for X11-style copy and paste.
+Like X11, macOS Terminal uses *another* buffer for X11-style copy and paste.

-`maccopy` works with [a special JSON file](KarabinerButton3.json) enabling [Karabiner Elements](https://pqrs.org/osx/karabiner/) to paste
+`maccopy` works with [a special JSON file](KarabinerButton3.json) that enables [Karabiner Elements](https://pqrs.org/osx/karabiner/) to paste
 from macOS clipboard to macOS applications *other than* Safari, Firefox and Chrome web browsers,
 for which mouse middle button opens hyperlinks in new tabs.

-- first highlight arbitrary text or visual elements,
+- first, highlight arbitrary text or visual elements by double-click or drag with left button depressed,
-- then [control]+c or middle mouse button click using customized Karabiner to paste those elements in the same or another window.
+- then [control]+c or middle mouse button click, if using customized Karabiner, to paste those elements in the same or another window.

-It works well fairly for me with [MacVim](https://macvim-dev.github.io/macvim/)
+It works well fairly for me with [MacVim](https://macvim-dev.github.io/macvim/), but *NOT* Terminal, on macOS 10.3 **High Sierra**

 #### How?
-This program works with applications that support key combination [Command]+C for copy to macOS clipboard.
+This program works *only* with applications that support key combination [Command]+C for copy to macOS clipboard,
-If they do not, then this will not work, because the program simply posts the following events:
+because `maccopy` simply posts the following events:

-1. Cmd+C down & up (copies your selected text or objects) whenever your left mouse button releases.
+1. `[command]+[c] down & up` (which copies selected text or objects) for left mouse button releases.
    This allows copying text that is drag highlighted, or double-clicked to highlight words or lines.
-2. Left Mouse Button down & up (position mouse cursor for paste insertion)
+2. Left Mouse Button down & up (which positions mouse cursor for paste insertion)

-For left-handed, or otherwise remapped mice, edit the C program and `make`.
+For different mouse button double-click or debounce timing and/or left-handed or otherwise remapped mice, edit the C program and `make`.
-Numerous warning messages are seemingingly benign...

 ## Usage
-Install Karabiner and copy [`KarabinerButton3.json`](KarabinerButton3.json) to `~/.config/karabiner/assets/complex_modifications`,
+Install [Karabiner Elements](https://pqrs.org/osx/karabiner/) and copy [`KarabinerButton3.json`](KarabinerButton3.json) to `~/.config/karabiner/assets/complex_modifications`,
 then open `Karabiner-Elements Preferences > Complex Modifications > Rules > Add rule`

 Run `maccopy &` in the background from e.g. Terminal